saadhafa/recipes-app/README.md

 # React Recipe App Manager

-Recipes App allows You to create and manage your recipes you can add your ingredients and from that create your own recipe
+Recipes App allows You to create and manage your recipes you can add your ingredients and from that create your own recipe, the app uses adonis as backend framework to do basic CRUD operation and stores the data in sqlite database

 ### Prerequisites